Python Style Guide | How to Write Neat and Impressive Python Code

 ('Analytics', 'Vidhya')

-Both the functions do the same job, but the latter one gives a better intuition as to what it is happening under the hood, even without any comments!
+Both functions do the same job, but the latter gives a better intuition as to what is happening under the hood, even without any comments!
 That is why choosing the right names and following the right naming convention can make a huge difference while writing your program.
 That being said, let’s look at how you should name your objects in Python!

 Try the above code in the live coding window below.